 The final type of cordless drill we’d like to talk about is used for drilling through metal.
 Note that for drilling through thick conduits, pipes, or beams, a drill press or a magnetic drill press would be ideal.
 However, if you just need to make holes in thin sheets, then a handheld, compact cordless drill would be the more cost-effective alternative.

 For drilling through metal, your cordless drill needs a larger battery.
 Even though a huge battery doesn’t necessarily mean improved drilling power, it does mean a longer battery life which is necessary since drilling through metal can be time- and energy-consuming.
 A cordless drill for metalwork should have at least an 18V battery, though bigger is better.
 You may even want to consider a 24V battery for extended runtime.

-Unlike wood, metal requires a more delicate drilling speed in order to bore holes without too much burr.
+Unlike wood, metal requires a more delicate drilling speed to bore holes without too much burr.
 The best thing would be to get a variable speed cordless drill that cuts through metal on its first gear and plastic/wood on its higher gear(s).
 A drill speed of around 300 RPM is ideal for metal.

 The debate of whether to get brushed or brushless motors on your cordless drill is one that has existed for many years.
 In general, brushed motors are more cost-effective if you don’t use the tool regularly.
 However, when drilling through metal, which is a tougher material than wood, brushless motors are actually ideal.
 They have a higher purchase price but will not fail due to overheating as quickly.
 Furthermore, they’re much more efficient than their brushed counterparts so you can cut considerably more holes through metal per battery charge.